 People tend to judge us by the way we smell because it tells a lot about our personal hygiene which reflects on our personal brand.
 How you smell has the ability to either attract or repel others.
-When it’s a pungent smell, it tends to affect our confidence and, ultimately, our social life.
+When it’s a pungent smell, it tends to affect your confidence and, ultimately, your social life.
 So it is super important that you take extra caution about what smells you give off, thus, ensuring you have no body odor that could become the talk of the town.

 We can all agree that we smell a bit off now and then.
 A bad smell can hit you after a workout or worse, in the middle of a party where you were just about to fling your arms in the air and have a good time.
-Although every individual has a unique scent determined by factors like age, gender, and diet, environmental and lifestyle choices can affect the body’s natural pH, which contributes to the presence of a body odor.
+Although every individual has a unique scent determined by factors like age, gender, and diet, environmental and lifestyle choices can also affect the body’s natural pH, which contributes to the presence of a body odor.

 What causes body odor?